 History & Heritage Museums

-“Secrets of Prague” Virtual Tour with Food and Drinks USD 18’s museums help you step through the region’s timeline with clear exhibits and well-curated collections.
+Portuguese Tapas Class and Market Tour With Lunch and Wine USD 145’s museums help you step through the region’s timeline with clear exhibits and well-curated collections.
 Expect artifacts, multimedia displays, and concise interpretation panels.

 Most venues are walkable or connected by public transport, and many offer audio guides or rotating exhibitions that spotlight local stories alongside global context.